shsiena/shsiena/README.md

 - Web Development
   - Server: Backend Development, Architecture, DevOps, and Infra
-  - Client: 2D & 3D Graphics (I really like Pixi.js and Three.js, especially with custom shaders)
+  - Client: 2D & 3D Graphics _(I really like Pixi.js and Three.js, especially with custom shaders)_
+  - I really like self hosting

 - Embedded
-  - The ESP32 platform is my beloved <3
+  - I am in love with the ESP32 platform <3
   - I really like IOT and edge devices with GPUs

 - Cybersecurity
   - Binary Decompilation & Reverse Engineering (IDA Pro)
   - Static and Dynamic Malware Analysis
+  - Networking

 - Radio
   - I like playing with SDRs and wireless communication protocols

 - Game Development
   - I like graphics pipelines and algorithms
-  - Like any good game developer, I've never released a full game, but I have a heaping folder of tech demos I've built over the years 🥲
+  - Like any good game developer, I've never released a full game, but I have a heaping folder of tech demos I've built over the years. 🥲

 ## I Use